thanacpr-git/eks-upgrade/upgrade-data-plane.md

    proddetail-pdb    1               N/A               2                     11s
    ```

-5. Set up the monitoring of the application in the Cloud9 terminals to ensure the zero-downtime
+5. Set up an application monitoring in the Cloud9 terminals to verify the zero-downtime

-   Open a new terminal and run the command to monitor the pods
+   Open a new terminal and run the command below to monitor the pods
    ```sh
    kubectl get pod -n workshop -w
    ```